22 April 2017

 10. Beer!

-Germany is well known for its delicious beer, or as I call it, liquid gold.
-Each year, thousands of tourists flock to Oktoberfest in Munich, just to savour the taste of a true German brew.
-From Weissbier to Pils, to Starkbier to Helles and Dunkles, Germany offers a rich variety to choose from, and it's certainly one to not miss trying!
-If you're not a fan of beer, try a refreshing Radler, which is beer mixed with lemonade.
+Germany is world-famous for its delicious brews - or as I like to call them, liquid gold.
+Each year, thousands of beer lovers flock to Oktoberfest in Munich just to experience the magic of a proper German pint.
+From Weissbier to Pils, Starkbier to Helles and Dunkles, there’s something for every taste.
+And if you’re not usually a beer drinker, try a Radler - a refreshing mix of beer and lemonade that’s perfect on a hot day.

 An armful of Mass at Oktoberfest